ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 Notice that the `image`, `alt_text`, and `tech_used` fields are prefixed by `.Params`.
 Any custom fields you add to the front matter get added to this .Params collection.
 If you don't add that prefix, Hugo won't be able to find the data.
 Fields like description and title are predefined fields that Hugo knows about, so you don't need the params prefix when referencing them.

-You can find the list of predefined fields in [Hugo’s documentation.](https://gohugo.io/content-management/front-matter/#predefined).
+You can find the list of predefined fields in [Hugo's documentation.](https://gohugo.io/content-management/front-matter/#predefined).

 ### Conditionally Displaying Data
 Using `with` instead of `isset` due it's limitations when dealing with empty vs. default vs. set values.

-To handle cases where you’re checking for a value in default variable like this, use Hugo’s with function.
+To handle cases where you're checking for a value in default variable like this, use Hugo's with function.
 Replace the existing meta description in `themes/basic/layouts/partials/head.html` with this block of code, which conditionally sets the description:
 ```html
 <meta name="description" content="